asrarbhat/package_statistics/README.md

 - it took me about 20 minutes to wrap my head around the problem statement and understand properly what the given problem means.
 - created a dummy solution in around 40 minutes that was working.

-- spent around 4 hours(not at once) to make code readable and document the methods,module,class etc and also optimize the code for a single threaded program.
+- spent around 4 hours(not at once) to make code readable and documented the methods,module,class etc and also optimize the code for a single threaded program.

 ## code